bitrix24/b24restdocs/api-reference/sonet-group/events/on-sonet-group-subject-add.md

 >
 > Who can subscribe: any user

-The event `onSonetGroupSubjectAdd` is triggered after a workgroup topic is created.
-It is a proxy to the event `OnSocNetGroupSubjectAdd`.
+The event `onSonetGroupSubjectAdd` is triggered after a group topic is created.
+Proxy to the event `OnSocNetGroupSubjectAdd`.

 #|
 || **Field** | **Description** ||